koinos/koinos-contract-standards/kcs-2.md

 This standard is to define how NFT collections can work on the Koinos blockchain.
 The functionality is setup to closely mimic the [ERC-721](https://eips.ethereum.org/EIPS/eip-721) standard on Ethereum.
 We believe that NFTs on Ethereum have become a common standard and our goal is to provide similar functionality here for users and developers who have come to expect this basic layer of functionality.

 NFTs using this standard may include additional utility and functionality beyond this standard.
-This is just the base layer of funtionality that is expected.
+This is just the base layer of functionality that is expected.

 ## Why